 Table of Contents

-There’s no denying that this group of personalities have unprecedented levels of influence, both in their own country and also all over the world.
+There's no denying that this group of personalities has unprecedented influence, both in their own country and worldwide, making millions through endorsements for "carefully designed" workout programs and meal plans.

-What’s the problem, you ask?
-Well, the major issue lies in the lack of credentials for many of these fitness influencers: the vast majority actually have little to no training or qualifications.
+Well, the major issue is the lack of credentials among many of these fitness influencers: the vast majority have little to no training or qualifications and often advocate methods with a severe lack of scientific evidence.

 10 Fitness “Advice” By Influencers: Can You Tell Fact From Fiction?

-To find out if the fitness “tips” commonly dished out by bloggers and influencers are accurate or just plain bogus, we reached out to Dr. Ivan Puah, medical director of Amaris B. Clinic, to separate the good advice from the bad.
+To find out if the fitness "tips" commonly dished out by bloggers and influencers are accurate or just plain bogus, we reached out to Dr Ivan Puah, who has received a Graduate Diploma in Sports Medicine offered by LKC Medicine, and has an in-depth understanding of fitness, injury rehabilitation, and weight management, to separate the good advice from the bad.

 1. Are Detox Teas And Cleansing Diets Good For The Body?

-From daily juicing and cutting down on certain groups of food to only consuming foods from certain colour groups, there’s no shortage of detox and diet trends that celebrities and fitness influencers are championing in the recent years – some of them even claim that their recommended diet can help shed the pounds within days or weeks!
+From daily juicing and cutting down on certain groups of food to only consuming foods from certain colour groups, there's no shortage of detox and diet trends that celebrities and fitness influencers are championing in recent years – some of them even claim that their recommended diet can help shed the pounds within days or weeks!

-Dr. Ivan Puah, however, opines that having a well-balanced diet is more important than succumbing to fad diets pushed by influencers.
-“Here’s the truth: the body is a complex machine which requires balanced nutrition in order to function at the optimal cellular level,” explains Dr. Ivan Puah.
+Dr Ivan Puah, however, opines that having a well-balanced diet is more important than succumbing to fad diets pushed by influencers.

-“If you look up the definition, the term ‘diet’ actually has little to do with what we eat momentarily.
-Instead, it is related to the food and drink that we consume regularly to keep our health in tip-top condition.
+👨🏻 "Here's the truth: the body is a complex machine which requires balanced nutrition to function at the optimal cellular level.
+If you look up the definition, the term 'diet' actually has little to do with what we eat momentarily.
+Instead, it relates to the food and drink we consume regularly to keep our health in tip-top condition.

 In short, high-intensity workouts are likely to burn more glucose than fat, while exercise routines of mild to moderate intensity are more likely to activate fat-burning metabolism."